Our vision is for all students to achieve their fullest potential.

-The Office of Disability Services (ODS) is available to serve all students with disabilities, including those with cognitive (e.g., learning, psychological, and closed head injury), sensory, mobility, and other physical impairments.
+Disability Services is available to serve all students with disabilities, including those with cognitive (e.g., learning, psychological, and closed head injury), sensory, mobility, and other physical impairments.

-As part of the Office of University Life's commitment to recognizing and honoring the richness of diversity at Mason, the Office of Disability Services (ODS) staff members actively participate in the campus-wide diversity dialogue.
-The ODS welcomes and encourages all students with disabilities, whether registered with the ODS or not, to identify themselves as members of the disability community, and to engage in the diversity dialogue on campus by getting involved with ODS and other multicultural programs and activities.
+As part of University Life's commitment to recognizing and honoring the richness of diversity at Mason, Disability Services' staff members actively participate in the campus-wide diversity dialogue.
+The office welcomes and encourages all students with disabilities, whether registered with Disability Services or not, to identify themselves as members of the disability community, and to engage in the diversity dialogue on campus by getting involved with Disability Services and other multicultural programs and activities.

 - Promote equal access to students with disabilities in curricular and co-curricular activities within the university experience.